Wil-Ro/Blog/README.md

 - [ ] top-line parameters with values
   - [ ] the ability to add a css class to the menu label of a page
 - [x] rss support
+- [ ] the ability to set a html template through an argument